kwindla/snowshoe-stamp-js-sample/README.md

 snowshoe-stamp-js-sample
 ========================

-So you have a few SnowShoe stamps and you want to write a node.js application that makes use of them.
+So you have some SnowShoe stamps and you want to write a node.js application that makes use of them.
 Cool!
 This is sample code to get you started.

 the basics
 ----------